FreeApophis/TrueCrypt/Release/Readme.txt

 LICENSING INFORMATION
 =====================

-Before installing/running/using TrueCrypt (e.g. running 'TrueCrypt.exe',
+By installing and/or running and/or using and/or distributing and/or
+modifying any part of this product you accept in full the responsibilities
-'TrueCrypt Setup.exe' or 'TrueCrypt Format.exe'), you must agree to the license contained in the file 'License.txt' in the 'Setup Files' folder.
+and obligations contained in the license whose text may be found in the file 'License.txt' in the 'Setup Files' folder.

 FURTHER INFORMATION
 ===================

-For further information, please visit http://www.truecrypt.org
+For further information, please visit http://www.truecrypt.org/